 The Blossoming of Maternity Fashion in the 90’s and Beyond

-When Demi Moore bared her bump on the cover of Vanity Fair in the 1990’s, many people realized that the pregnant body is beautiful and pregnant women started wearing stylish dresses to show it.
+When Demi Moore bared her bump on the cover of Vanity Fair in the 1990s, many people realized that the pregnant body is beautiful and pregnant women started wearing stylish dresses to show it.
 This is especially true with pregnant celebrities who set the trend of maternity fashion under the watchful eye of the paparazzi.
 With the media interest in celebrity pregnancies increasing, maternity fashion blossomed.
-Katie Holmes, Angelina Jolie and the Duchess of Cambridge are just a few of the celebrities who helped set the trend.
+Katie Holmes, Angelina Jolie, and the Duchess of Cambridge are just a few of the celebrities who helped set the trend.

 Today, fashion designers are creating maternity clothes as more pregnant women want to look chic and feel comfortable at the same time.
 High-end denim brands like Rock & Republic and Citizens of Humanity are selling their own maternity lines.
-Other famous brands like Juicy Couture, Gap and Old Navy also came up with stylish tops, wrap dresses, plunging V-necks, and gowns that were worn not only by famous pregnant moms-to-be.
+Other famous brands like Juicy Couture, Gap, and Old Navy also came up with stylish tops, wrap dresses, plunging V-necks, and gowns that were worn not only by famous pregnant moms-to-be.

 The days of hiding the baby bump is definitely over and pregnant ladies can now choose from an array of different styles as maternity fashion continues to diversify.
-You can create maternity shorts and trousers for a day out on a beautiful sunny day or go for that little black dress which can make you feel elegant during your pregnancy.
+You can create maternity shorts and trousers for a day out on a beautiful sunny day or go for that little black dress that can make you feel elegant during your pregnancy.

 Indeed, being pregnant nowadays should not get in the way of your own personal style.
 From chic casuals to glamorous maternity dresses, the choice is yours because maternity fashion has indeed come a long, long way!

 If you'd be interested in seeing some patterns here involving maternity fashion, please let me know in the comments below.
-If interest is good, we can certainly pull some practical, beautiful and easy-to-sew designs together.
+If interest is good, we can certainly pull some practical, beautiful, and easy-to-sew designs together.